7/28/2020

 speaker

-Tori Somburg
+Tori Sponberg

-Yes, thank you.
-Michael and Bernie, congratulations on another very strong quarter.
+Yes, thank you, Michael and Bernie.
+Congratulations on another very strong quarter.
 Before I get into the sort of near-term stuff, you did mention something at the beginning there that you are exploring some operations outside of China.
 I'm not talking about design centers here, but are you working on something else on the manufacturing side outside of China at this point?

 speaker